 Wildlife photographers have always been fascinated by lions.
 Equally (and understandably), they have also been afraid of them.
-Lions have never been fond of camera men roaming about in their territory.
+Lions have never been fond of people roaming about in their territory.
 Perhaps they’re just camera shy, but in any case, photographing lions has always been a big challenge.
 Photographers want to get great photos without disturbing the lions, and also without being eaten.
-Nick Nichols and his crew has come up with some creative ways to get close without putting themselves in danger or disrupting the lions’ lifestyle:
+Nick Nichols and his crew have come up with some creative ways to get close without putting themselves in danger or disrupting the lions’ lifestyle:

 Three creative technologies have been used to capture these lions: